opnsense/docs/source/manual/how-tos/self-signed-chain.rst

 ..
 Tip::

-    When creating the server certificate make sure the **CN - common name** is in fact the the **FQDN - Fully Qualified Domain Name**.
+    When creating the server certificate make sure the **SAN - Subject Alternative Name** is in fact the the **FQDN - Fully Qualified Domain Name**.
     You can find it on **Linux/Unix** with this command ``hostname -f``